-A cannabis plant requires a range of nutrients to grow optimally and ensure healthy development.
+A cannabis plant requires a number of nutrients to grow optimally and ensure healthy development.
 A lack of nitrogen is common and can significantly affect the growth and development of your plants.
 In this article, we will look at how to identify a nitrogen deficiency in cannabis plants, examine the causes of this deficiency and finally talk about measures to correct the problem!

 These are the most important nutrients for your cannabis plant

 Before we delve into nitrogen deficiency, it is important to understand which nutrients are critical to the healthy growth of cannabis plants.
 There are some essential nutrients that plants need to thrive.
 These nutrients fall into two main categories: macronutrients and micronutrients.

 Macronutrients are nutrients that are needed in larger quantities:

 |Important for leaf growth, protein formation and general plant development.

 |Promotes flower formation, energy transfer and root development.

 |Supports cellular health, water regulation and disease resistance.